 If you would like to donate to the Rob Hammel Fund please make your donation through the membership donation section of this website, then send us a follow up email and we will apply your donation amount to the scholarship fund.

-If you would like to apply for a scholarship read and follow the steps below.
+If you would like to apply for this scholarship read and follow the steps below.

 Rob Hammel Scholarship Fund Application process: